simonambridge/Oracle_to_Cassandra/README.md

  |-- MANAGER_ID: decimal(6,0) (nullable = true)
  |-- DEPARTMENT_ID: decimal(4,0) (nullable = true)
 </pre>
-We can create a list of column names in lower case matching the dataframe order, creating a new dataframe "emps_lc" in the process.
+We want to change those column names to lower case - so we create a list of column names in lower case matching the dataframe order, creating a new dataframe "emps_lc" in the process.
 We rename the columns in the dataframe like this:

 <pre lang="scala">